Helperbird/website/src/pages/help/how-to-use-helperbirds-high-contrast-features.md

 ---
 layout: templates/help.html
-title: How to use high contrast on any website - Helperbird
+title: How to use high contrast on any website
 description: Learn how use Helperbirds high contrast feature on any website or app.
 This includes grayscale, black on yellow and more.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-twitterSocial: assets/images/graph/alt-highlighter.png
-facebookSocial: assets/images/graph/alt-highlighter.png

 cardTitle: High contrast
 featureDescription: How to use Helperbird high contrast features on any website
 date: 2020-01-05